-We reveal the potential of (110)-oriented growth that can induce a multitude of uncommon domain structures, including (meta)stable domain configuration for $\eta \sim 0$, a heterophases in a large temperature range, and domain walls parallel to the interface for \bto\ and \kno\ and antiferroelectric-like domains and nanosized superdomains in \pto.
+We reveal the potential of (110)-oriented growth, which can induce a multitude of uncommon domain structures, including (meta)stable domain configuration for $\eta \sim 0$, heterophases in a large temperature range, and domain walls parallel to the interface for \bto\ and \kno\ as well as antiferroelectric-like domains and nanosized superdomains in \pto.